criipto/docs-old/getting-started/oidc-intro.md

 {% iconnote note %}

-Criipto Verify supports the OAuth2 *authorization code flow* and the *implicit flow* as described below.
-The code flow is used for traditional, server based, web applications which are able to make back-channel calls to the Criipto Verify service.
-The implicit flow is used for single page applications and requires no backend server on your end, and thus is sometimes referred to as a front-channel flow.
+Criipto Verify supports the OAuth2 *authorization code flow*, the *PKCE flow* and the (obsolete) *implicit flow* as described below.
+The code flow is used for traditional, server based, web applications which can keep a secret and are able to make back-channel calls to the Criipto Verify service.
+The PKCE (pronounced _pixy_) flow can be used by _public clients_ such as SPA's and native applications that cannot keep a secret.
+The implicit flow is still supported and can be used for single page applications and requires no backend server on your end, and thus is sometimes referred to as a front-channel flow.
+Support for the implicit flow will continue on test domains for the foreseable future, but will be yanked from production domains some time in 2021.

 {% endiconnote %}